vnay-dev/Linkeeper/README.md

 Front-end: ReactJs, Redux, Material UI.<br>
 Backend: NodeJs, Express.

-Frontend has been deployed in Firebase.
+Frontend has been deployed in Firebase.<br>
 Backend has been hosted in Heroku.

 ## Instructions for Setup (Windows User)